Great saphenous vein

-Just like the other veins of the lower limb, the greater saphenous vein is capable of returning blood back to the heart against gravity.
+Just like the other veins of the lower limb, the great saphenous vein is capable of returning blood back to the heart against gravity.
 There is a special pumping mechanism and the presence of valves that ensure venous return.
 The venous system of the body is divided into a superficial and deep system.
 The superficial system is visible on the surface of our skin, if a tourniquet is applied.
 These veins are commonly used to sample blood for blood tests.
 The superficial veins drain into deep veins (which share the same names as the arteries they run along).
 These deep veins return blood to the inferior and superior vena cava, and then to the right atrium of the heart.